tcpdump Commands

 tcpdump -r capture.pcap

 Analyze previously captured packets.
-Reading files doesn't require root privileges.
+Reading files does not require root privileges.

 HTTPS and TLS Traffic